 European Organic Formulas are produced without using any toxic substances.
 The ingredients are safe and natural, nutritious and whole.
 No pesticides, no chemical fertilizer, no GMO's, no added sugar!

-Starch is a carbohydrate and tends to fill a baby’s growing tummy up more which is why a few formula brands have the addition of starch at the 6+ months stage.
-It is an important constituent of the human diet.
+Much like Maltodextrin, it is added to formulas as a necessary source of carbohydrates, and as a thickener.
+It provides a more sustainable energy level and tends to fill a baby’s growing tummy up more which is why a few formula brands have the addition of starch at the 6+ months stage.

 We are happy to help, should you have any questions or require individual help: click here

 Toll Free Service Phone for USA and Canada